 The Trust started operating Sycamore Island in 2013 under a 5-year agreement with the San Joaquin River Conservancy.
 We have an entire page dedicated to fishing at Sycamore Island.
 You can also buy park passes online, or follow us on Facebook.

 Not a fisherman?
 Sycamore Island is still a great place to visit!
-Sycamore island has three access points to the river for canoeing and kayaking, and has several miles of dirt roads that provide an excellent surface for trail running or walking.
+Sycamore island has three access points to the river for canoeing and kayaking, and has several miles of dirt roads that provide an excellent surface for trail running or walking, and horse riding.
 There are three covered picnic shelters on the 350-acre property, and a bait shop that sells snacks and beverages.
 Check it out and let us know what else you would like to see at the site!